raganwald/Underscore-Matchers-for-Jasmine/README.md

 * If you're a *passenger*, send me a message describing the matcher you want.
 If it seems useful, I'll add it.
 * If you're a *sailor*, fork this project, add the matcher, and send me a pull request.
+* If you're a *pirate*, take this code and/or just the idea and make your own library.
+I'm cool with that.

-(I'm pretty confident these matchers do what they're supposed to do, because I'm using them in a test-driven project.
+(A personal note: I'm pretty confident these matchers do what they're supposed to do, because I'm using them in a test-driven project.
 But if you're a sailor with some ideas about how to write tests for matchers, I'm very interested in suggestions for how to write a test suite that could be run from the command line.)

 **Is this free software?**